 This course is a holistic orientation during which students Reflect, Connect, and Grow intellectually, socially, and spiritually as part of AU's community.
 Students reflect upon AU's 5 core values and its distinctive Christian character while also connecting to the campus resources necessary for their success.
 Additionally, they grow as whole people by considering how their core values, individual strengths, and vocational call can work together to benefit their personal and professional future.
 OFFERED: Sem.
 I.

 1100 Critical-Thinking Seminar

 Cultivates critical-thinking, communication, and community-building skills common to most other university-level classes and useful for pursuing truth and living lives of faith and service.
-First-year students take this course in the spring semester of their first year; it is the final and most academically rigorous component of the First-Year Experience Program.
 OFFERED: Sem.
 II.

 1200 Career and Life Planning